fairtracks/fairtracks.net/content/markdown/index/intro/index-07-community.md

 - researchers/data analysts
 - ...and other interested parties

-Together we can mobilize the power of genomic track data and metadata at the fingertips of the researchers / bioinformaticians that are the target end users.
+All the available genomic track (meta)data at the fingertips of the researchers and bioinformaticians.